LR 424 is open on a drop-in and limited appointment basis to Sierra College students and staff.

-Faculty may order class sets of the Term Paper Handbook for MLA, APA, CSE, or Chicago style, as well as any of our handouts, which can be found by clicking Materials on the navigation bar under Writing Center.
+Faculty may print class sets of the Term Paper Handbook for MLA, APA, CSE, or Chicago style, as well as any of our handouts, which can be found by clicking Materials on the navigation bar under Writing Center.

-Faculty and staff may receive assistance with their writing projects.
+Faculty and staff may receive assistance with their writing questions.